-Saying Affirmations is an easy way of changing your beliefs especially if you say them regularly, believe and feeling in what you’re saying.
+Saying Affirmations is an easy way of changing your beliefs, especially if you say them regularly, believe and feel what you’re saying.

-Develop your mind with positive thoughts in sync with you warm feelings in your heart.
+Develop your mind with positive thoughts in sync with warm feelings in your heart.

 - The quality of my life is up to me.